 Parking Facilities for Those With Physical Disabilities

-The Commencement concert of Smith’s exclusive student-run dance company, Celebrations, directed by Jes Kalled, will present several new works choreographed and performed by members of the company.
-Thursday and Friday, May 16 and 17, 8 p.m.; Saturday, May 18, 2:30 p.m.
-Scott Dance Studio, Scott Gymnasium
+Smith’s exclusive student-run dance company Celebrations will present several new works choreographed and performed by members of the company.
+Thursday and Friday, May 15 and 16, 8 p.m.; Saturday, May 17, 2:30 p.m.
+Scott Dance Studio, Scott Gymnasium.

 Tickets: $8 general; $5 students/seniors.
 For reservations, send email to email@example.com.